MSTY

 No five-year DGR exists for MSTY

 MSTY launched in February 2024.
 The five-year DGR field in the computed data is null by definition — not because the data is missing, but because the fund has not existed long enough to produce one.
-The 7% DGR the calculator uses as a fallback is the same default applied to every ticker without a computed DGR.
-It has no specific relationship to MSTY's payout history or forward outlook.
-Users should treat long-horizon projections with extra caution and experiment with 0% and negative DGR values as alternative inputs.
+The calculator's default DGR for MSTY is 0% — no positive measured growth window exists across any time horizon.
+Users should treat long-horizon projections with extra caution.
+The flat case (0% DGR) and the shrinking case (-3% DGR) are the two most relevant scenarios for MSTY given its short and volatile distribution history.

 NAV erosion is not modeled